 Mostly, all hoteliers have many OTA connections for their hotel to be open to receive bookings from as many channels as they can.

 Over and above that, the inventory and rate on these channels are handled manually, which poses as an extremely redundant and time-consuming method.
 Apparently, these kind of hoteliers are skeptical about adopting a new technology.

 Actually, before the concept of channel managers came in, this is how hoteliers used to manage their inventory distribution.
 (I hope you’re not one of them right now too.)

-Often times hotel room rates distributed on OTAs are different – a miscalculation done by many when working on their hotel distribution strategy.
-(I’m sure you must’ve at least considered doing this, if not actually doing it. ) I know each OTA charges different commission for the bookings, and it is one of the major reasons you decide to keep separate pricing on each one.
+I know each OTA charges different commission for the bookings, which is one of the major reasons you decide to keep separate pricing on each one.

 But you see, few leading OTAs have devised the rate parity rule, which goes against your plan to keep distinct rates on each OTA.

-Solution: To avoid the anger of OTAs you must prefer rate parity over distinct tariff.
-Even you can communicate and negotiate on commission rates for maintaining the same rate when certain OTAs charge higher than others.
-Maintaining rate parity gives a standard rate on all OTAs sending a positive image to your potential guests too.
+Solution: To avoid unwanted issues with OTAs, you must prefer rate parity over distinct tariff.
+You can even communicate and negotiate with OTAs on commission rates for maintaining rate parity.
+This sends a positive image to your potential guests as well.

 Well, you’re connected with multiple OTAs, right?
 Now each OTA may be bringing you a varied number of bookings or may have a different procedure to register.